Yrds/cppaper/README.md

 ## getConfigFrom(id: number)

-return a key:value (typescript Record<string, string>) of configs from an file
+return a key:value (typescript Record<string, string>) of configs from a file

 Example:
 ```